sfx86/colawater-toolbox/README.md

 * Check if the associated file exists for all integrated water mains
 * Check if the data source is set and not unknown for all integrated water mains
+* Find duplicate facility identifiers
-* Find incorrectly formatted facility identifiers for all layers
+* Find incorrectly formatted facility identifiers
 </details>

 # Changes